 Project Reference: TALA-0021

 Caribbean countries spend up to 40% of their foreign exchange earnings to import fossil fuels needed for their electricity and transport sectors.
-The Caribbean has come to recognize that its dependence on ever more expensive imported fossil fuels results in economic vulnerability and reduces their ability to invest in climate compatible development.
+The Caribbean has come to recognise that its dependence on ever more expensive imported fossil fuels results in economic vulnerability and reduces their ability to invest in climate compatible development.
 Hence governments throughout the region are now committed to finding models that allow them to shift away from imported fossil fuels and move towards renewable energy production.

 CDKN supported the Caribbean Community Climate Change Centre (CCCCC) in preparing an Implementation Plan for the Regional Framework for Achieving Development Resilient to Climate Change (the “IP”).
 The IP provides a roadmap for action for the Caribbean in terms of climate compatible development.
-The document recognizes that “it is imperative to improve the resilience of the economies of the Caribbean by reducing the dependency on imported high-cost fossil fuels by improving energy efficiency and the development of low carbon energy generation”.
+The document recognises that “it is imperative to improve the resilience of the economies of the Caribbean by reducing the dependency on imported high-cost fossil fuels by improving energy efficiency and the development of low carbon energy generation”.